 This blog post is about speeding up your site by caching your Episerver Optimizely CMS pages in a CDN.
 This solution gives you granular control on how long a specific page should be cached.
 It works for any CDN, but here I'm focusing on getting it to work with the Cloudflare CDN that is included … Continue reading Serve Optimizely CMS pages directly from a CDN.

+UPDATE: The process for creating a new CMS project is now very different from described below.
+Check the latest documentation here.
 This is my experience on how to get started with the preview version of Optimizely CMS.
 Expect this blog post to be outdated fairly soon...
-Finally I took the time to take a look at the brand new Optimizely CMS, the .Net 5 version of former Episerver CMS.
-It seems to be pretty easy to … Continue reading Getting started with Optimizely CMS preview
+Finally I took the time to take a look … Continue reading Getting started with Optimizely CMS preview

 ...and just call it a CMS?
 Sorry for this grumpy-old-man-rant, but isn’t it time to retire the term “headless” when we are talking about CMSs?
 It’s not needed, and it doesn’t really mean anything.
 If you search for a definition of the term “headless CMS” you might find something like: a CMS where the content … Continue reading When do we stop using the term “headless” for a CMS?